0xDones/tfgen/README.md

   tfgen [command]

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell exec        Execute the templates in the given target directory. help        Help about any command
+  clean       clean templates from the target directory completion  Generate the autocompletion script for the specified shell exec        Execute the templates in the given target directory help        Help about any command

 Flags: